jafarhf1/Lung_classification/README.md

 # Lung_classification
-Deep Learning using tensorflow for multi-label lung classification
+Deep Learning using tensorflow for multi-class lung classification